Travel Guide: El Nido and Puerto Princesa in 4 Days

 - Lunch Buffet

-- All the fees and permit expect environmental fee
+- All the fees and permit expect an environmental fee

 - Motorized boat transfer